kendraperry/li-retention/readme.txt

 LICENSING
 The directions in this file are licensed under CC BY-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0

+GETTING STARTED
+From the GitHub or OSF page, download all the contents of the li-retention directory.
+1) Click the green CODE dropdown at the top of the file list
+2) Choose Download ZIP
+3) After the .ZIP file downloads, extract the files to the directory of your choice on your local computer.
+3a) If you are not sure how to extract the file, Google "extract zip file [your operating system]"
+4) Open the folder containing your files

 FILE LIST AND DESCRIPTIONS
 This code and dataset includes the following files: